NirvanaCore/PureHtmlCssProjects/README.md

 --I tried to take few topic from JavaScript course and tried to build a documentation page.
 Although i didn't include much of the things its just i tried to make a replica.

 ## Landing Page
 -- Blog Page just a static web page for a Women's Blog.
+Using Iframe, making Sticky header to different transition for links and buttons.

 ## Basic Portfolio
 --